 Use of CRISPR technology to improve T cell-based immunotherapy cancer treatments.

 Evaluating TKI-associated cognitive dysfunction in patients with chronic myeloid leukemia (CML) in chronic phase

 The Cancer League's primary interest is in funding research projects that need seed money to gain traction or to get closer to a clinical trial.
 In addition, projects that take an existing form of treatment, but make it better or more palatable for the patient population are equally as welcomed.

-Matthew Stachler, MD, PhD
+- Matthew Spitzer, PhD

 "Defining the Cellular and Molecular Characteristics of Immunotherapy-Responsive Tumors using Multiplexed Ion Beam Imaging of Archival Tumor Biopsies"

 Thanks to a generous donation, the Helen Diller Family Comprehensive Cancer Center sought applications from junior researchers with an interest in working on high-risk high-reward projects in cancer.
 Funding was intended for individuals who wanted to apply novel approaches to solve major cancer-specific challenges, especially those with potential clinical impact.